 Court Speed Index tries to estimate tournament event's court speed based on overall Ace %, Service Points Won % and Service Games Won %, averaged in a way to eliminate dependency on participating players dominant playing style (for more details see Glossary page).

 A lot of content on this site is based on 'GOAT' Points formula, which is a formula to quantify tennis player achievements throughout their careers and to compare players from different eras.
 'GOAT' Points formula is based on assigning 'GOAT' points to players for tournament results, ATP and Elo rankings and various important achievements.
-For visual description of the 'GOAT' Points formula please click:
+For a visual description of the 'GOAT' Points formula please click:

 Ultimate Tennis Statistics is powered by the Open-Source Software: